scala/scala/README.rst

   up-to-date in relation to the source code.

 - ``strap``: a test layer used to check stability of the build.

+Note: the file subscript.swing.Scripts uses the SubScript syntax and can therefore not be compiled with the starr compiler; it needs to be compiled with the locker compiler or quick compiler.

+SubScript examples are not built with the usual ant targets.

 ^^^^^^^^^^^^^^^^^^^^^^^^
   DEPENDANT CHANGES: